 Despite the fact that it is a small town, Clarkrange has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the town for affordable transportation.

-The population of Clarkrange is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.65% of adults in Clarkrange have a bachelor's degree or even advanced degree.
+The citizens of Clarkrange are very well educated compared to the average community in the nation: 37.65% of adults in Clarkrange have a bachelor's degree or even advanced degree.

 The per capita income in Clarkrange in 2022 was $23,336, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $93,344 for a family of four.